libriscv/libriscv/docs/DEBUGGING.md

 Debugging with libriscv
 ================

 Debugging with *libriscv* can be as complex or simplistic as one wants, depending on what you have to work with.
-If you don't have any symbols, and you have rich knowledge of RISC-V you can step through the program instruction by instruction.
+If you don't have any symbols, and you have advanced knowledge of RISC-V you can step through the program instruction by instruction.
 This was the method used when developing the RISC-V emulator, but it's not always super helpful when debugging a normal mostly-working program in a robust emulator.

 There are three main methods to debugging.
 One is using the built-in debugging facilities.
 Another is stepping through the program yourself manually, and checking for any conditions you are interested in, using the emulators state.
 And the third option is connecting with GDB remotely, which is what you are after if you are just debugging a normal program.
 Importantly, GDB gives you good introspection of the environment when using any modern language with debuginfo support.